-- Financing of the CAP: facts and figures - OECD Report: Policies for the Future of Farming and Food in the European Union, - OECD Report: Agricultural Policy Monitoring and Evaluation 2023 Adapting Agriculture to Climate Change - 5.
+- Financing of the CAP: facts and figures - OECD Report: Policies for the Future of Farming and Food in the European Union, - OECD Report: Agricultural Policy Monitoring and Evaluation 2023 Adapting Agriculture to Climate Change - Naturefood: Kortleve et al., 2024: Over 80% of the European Union's Common Agricultural Policy supports emissions-intensive animal products - 5.
 Removing essential good practices makes cropping systems more vulnerable to climate and pests, could lead to the loss of more than 9 million pesticide-free agricultural area (2019 figures)

 According to the latest publically available numbers from the Commission in 2019, there was more than 9 million hectares of pesticide-free Ecological Focus Area in the EU, in the form of so-called "productive EFA" - cover crops and leguminous crops.
 By removing the requirement to provide space for pesticide free biodiversity within GAEC 8 and not even proposing any compulsory eco-scheme to replace it, the EU will lose this pesticide-free agricultural area.
 This while through two European Citizens' initiatives, as well as through multiple consultations, citizens, farmers and scientists expressed the need for ambitious pesticide reductions, to protect our environment, biodiversity and health.
-The retraction of the SUR represented a black day in EU policy making, which let false narratives of the agrochemical industry prevail over science and the public interest.
+The retraction of the SUR represented a black day in EU policy making, which let false narratives of the agro-chemical industry prevail over science and the public interest.

 Not only would the proposals lead to a large loss of pesticide-free agricultural land, they would also lead to an increase in vulnerability against climate change and pests, and an overall further increase in pesticide use and dependency on costly external inputs.
 The deletion of mandatory crop rotation (GAEC 7), for example, would greatly increase the vulnerability of cropping systems, as crop rotation is needed to break pests' reproductive cycles.
 Removing space for biodiversity (GAEC 8), decreases space to foster natural pest control by beneficial species attracted to natural vegetation and especially wildflower strips - this has been shown to increase yields by up to +36%, even for wind-pollinated crops (+12%): even if they are wrongly labelled as "non-productive", these elements enormously contribute to productivity.
 Ensuring minimal soil coverage (GAEC 6) is essential against erosion, to stimulate nutrient cycling and organic matter, to increase weed suppression and water absorption.
 These practices are also essential parts of Integrated Pest Management (IPM), which is mandatory in the EU since 2014 through Directive 2009/128/EC and Reg.1107/2009.
-Deleting these practices from the CAP conditionality will lead to an even weaker implementation of IPM and drive further pesticide dependency, as well as all associated costs.
+Deleting these practices from the CAP conditionality will lead to an even weaker implementation of IPM and drive further pesticide dependency with all its costs.